 Oh Greece, you wonderful European country!
 Many of the ancient Gods came from this area and also for the naked traveler the options here are plentiful.
-And we’re not only talking about the nude beaches in Greece, naturist resorts like Vassaliki and Vritomartis are high on the bucket list of many traveling nudists.
+And we’re not only talking about the Greek nude beaches, but naturist resorts like Vassaliki and Vritomartis are also high on the bucket list of many traveling nudists.
 Naturism in Greece is something you just HAVE to experience.
 The pristine beaches will make you feel like you’re somewhere in the Caribbean while the Greek cuisine will put your feet back on European grounds.
-If you want a great naturist holiday within Europe, Greece is certainly a place where you want to go!
+If you want a great naturist holiday in Europe, Greece is certainly a place where you want to go!

 Nude beaches in Greece